Published by: Tamer Elogueil

 Skills

-The current actual skills, capabilities, and competencies of the employees to perform at high levels at the workplace.
+The current actual capabilities, and competencies of the employees to perform at high levels at the workplace.
 It is necessary during the organisational change planning to identify the skills and competencies that the organisation will need to reinforce in its new strategy, and have a clear plan how you are going to introduce and develop those skills to the current workforce.

 The 7S Mckinsey model can work well with different types of business in all sectors and sizes.
-Despite saying that, it works best in medium and large businesses.
-One of the framework advantages is that the elements are self-explanatory and simple to apply.
+Despite saying that, it is best applied in medium and large businesses.

 Hard elements: Strategy, Structure and Systems.